-So what do you do now that you know your values?
+What to do now that you know your values

-Another important element of understanding how you hold your personal values is understanding how you hold them in relationship to others.
+It’s also important to understand how you hold your personal values in relation to others.

-When others have values that go against what one of yours is, it can be a source of friction if you don’t become aware of it.
-For instance, one of my most important personal values is family, whereas one of my son’s is independence.
+When others have values that go against what one of yours is, it can be a source of friction.

 I love to spend time with my family, but my son greatly values going off and doing his own thing, and it would be easy to take this personally if I wasn’t aware of his values.

-For each of us, the way that our values show up in our lives is going to look a little bit different depending on our unique set of values and how we go about living our life.
+For you, the way that your values show up in your life is going to look a little bit different depending on your own unique set of values and how you go about living your life.

-Knowing how your top personal values show up in your life and in your relationships with others will start to give you clarity on why you live like you do and exactly how you hold your top values.
+Knowing how your top personal values show up in your life and in your relationships with others will give you clarity on why you live the way do and exactly how you hold your top values.